flashmq.conf (5)

 , the username will not be checked with a user database or a plugin by default.
 Set this option totrue

-to override that. haproxy
+to override that. allow_anonymous

 true/false